Juan321654/Learning_Unity_Basics/readMe.md

 ## Gameplay Mechanics

 - **Platform Zumo fight**: Floating Platform Adventure: Players control a sphere on floating platforms, with a camera that follows and aligns with the sphere's movements.
 Gameplay involves collecting power-ups and engaging in zumo-style combat with NPCs.
 The difficulty and number of enemies increase with each round, challenging the player's strategy and agility.

+-   **Challenge 4: Soccer**: Stop soccer balls from reaching the goal.

+## User Interface

+- **Fruit Ninja (but with barrels)**: 3D barrels that are clickable and the scores goes up in a 2D view, while the user has the UI to update the score and be able to reset game etc.